 Figure 1.
-Location of The Mao's Compound Image Source: Drawn by the Authors
+Location of the Residential buildings in the Qing Dynasty Image Source: Drawn by the

-The Mao's Compound is also equipped with defensive features, such as tunnels, to protect against potential invasions.
-Each courtyard serves a specific purpose-living, storage, or production-ensuring that the compound meets both the practical needs and security requirements of its inhabitants.
+This residence is also equipped with defensive features, such as tunnels, to protect against potential invasions.
+Each courtyard serves a purpose-living, specific storage, production-ensuring that the compound meets both the practical needs and security requirements of its inhabitants.